valkey-io/valkey-doc/commands/keys.md

 While the time complexity for this operation is O(N), the constant times are fairly low.
-For example, Redis running on an entry level laptop can scan a 1 million key database in 40 milliseconds.
+For example, Valkey running on an entry level laptop can scan a 1 million key database in 40 milliseconds.

 **Warning**: consider `KEYS` as a command that should only be used in production